-First quarter Aggregates segment gross profit decreased slightly to \$303.3 million (increased 8% to \$6.30 on a per ton basis).
-Cash gross profit per ton improved 10% to \$8.86 per ton, despite lower shipments due to unfavorable weather conditions throughout most of the quarter.
+Aggregates segment gross profit decreased slightly to \$303.3 million (increased 8% to \$6.30 per ton) in the first six months of 2024 versus \$803.2 million (\$6.97 per ton) in the prior year.
+On a per ton basis, cash gross profit per ton improved 10% 11% to \$8.86 \$10.01 per ton, despite lower ton.
+Aggregates shipments due to unfavorable weather conditions throughout most of the quarter.
 Improvements in unit profitability were widespread across our footprint and resulted from continued pricing momentum and solid operational execution.

 Price increases effective at the beginning of the year resulted in another quarter of attractive growth.
-Freight-adjusted selling prices increased 10.2%, or \$1.90 per ton, as compared to the prior year to \$20.59, with all markets realizing year-over-year improvement.
-Freight-adjusted unit cash cost of sales increased 10%, primarily driven by a 7% decline in aggregates shipments due to unfavorable weather.
+Freight-adjusted selling prices increased 10.2%, or \$1.90 per ton, decreased 6% as compared to the prior year due to \$20.59, with all markets realizing year-over-year improvement. unfavorable weather.

+Freight-adjusted selling prices increased 11.3% as compared to the prior year reflecting continued positive momentum.
+Freight-adjusted unit cash cost of sales for the first six months of 2024 increased 10% 12%, primarily driven by a 7% decline in aggregates shipments due to unfavorable weather.
 On a trailing-twelve months basis, unit cash costs increased 9%, marking the fourth consecutive quarter of unit cost deceleration.

-Overall, non-aggregates segments gross profit of \$1.6 million was \$3.2 million higher than the prior year's first quarter.
+Overall, non-aggregates segments gross profit of \$1.6 million was \$3.2 million higher than or \$1.41 per ton, versus the prior year's first quarter year.

-Asphalt segment gross profit of \$4.7 million was up \$3.9 million from the prior year's first quarter, and cash gross profit of \$13.6 million was up \$3.8 million compared to the prior year.
-Asphalt mix shipments increased 3%, and pricing increased 6.0%.
+Asphalt segment gross profit of \$4.7 million \$63.7 million was up \$3.9 million \$6.3 million from the prior year's first quarter, six months of 2023, and cash gross profit of \$13.6 million \$83.5 million was up \$3.8 million compared to an 11% improvement over the prior year.
+Asphalt mix shipments increased 3% 1%, and pricing average unit selling prices increased 6.0%.
 Strong shipments in Arizona and California, our largest asphalt markets, were partially offset by lower shipments in Texas due to weather impacts.
+4.9%, or \$3.66 per ton.

-Concrete segment gross profit was a loss of \$3.1 million for the first quarter.
-Cash gross profit was \$9.2 million compared to \$18.0 million in the prior year which included earnings from our divested operations in Texas.
-While unit gross profit declined compared to the prior year's first quarter, unit cash gross profit improved 10% despite lower volumes.
+Concrete segment gross profit was a loss of \$3.1 million \$1.7 million for the first quarter.
+Cash six months of 2024, and cash gross profit was \$9.2 million compared to \$18.0 million \$25.8 million.
+The prior year included results from our previously divested operations in Texas.